Bristol Constabulary 1836-1974

 Bristol Constabulary was formed following the Municipal Corporations Act of 1835, and amalgamated into the Avon and Somerset Constabulary in 1974.

 St. George Police Station on Church Road was originally built in 1881 for Gloucestershire Constabulary.
 In 1897 boundaries were changed and the Police Station became part of the Bristol Constabulary.
 Having been considered inadequate it was rebuilt and reopened in 1900.
-It closed in 1997 and subsequently converted to flats.
+It closed in 1997 and subsequently converted into residential apartments.

 Helmets and helmet plates